You will find out about a host of diseases caused by milk (products) including well-researched studies from scientists the world over.

 The fact that the dairy industry dominates the subject of milk in Wikipedia, can be recognized by an observant reader immediately!

-Milk contains strong bovine growth hormones (bovine somatropin or bovine growth hormone, BGH), which are precisely adapted to a calf’s predetermined growth pattern.
-The corresponding components for this growth are enormous amounts of cholesterol, proteins and fat, so that the calf grows fast during the time that it is suckling, resulting in rapid weight gain.
+The corresponding components for this "growing" are enormous amounts of cholesterol, proteins and fat, so that the calf grows fast during the time that it is suckling, resulting in rapid weight gain.
 Today this is 2.2 to 3.3 lbs per day.
 And humans?

 Because of today’s inhumane treatment of cows and the increased amount of milk production they are being bred for, milk contains insecticides, antibiotics, viruses and bacteria.
 (Page 1)